bigskysoftware/htmx/www/content/docs.md

 You can use this technique to "piggy-back" updates on other requests.

-Note that out of band elements must be in the top level of the response, and not children of the top level elements.

 #### Selecting Content To Swap

 If you want to select a subset of the response HTML to swap into the target, you can use the [hx-select](@/attributes/hx-select.md)